mdxp/knife-cleanup/README.md

 Knife-Cleanup
 ===

 This is a [Knife](http://wiki.opscode.com/display/chef/Knife) plugin to help cleanup unused cookbook versions from a chef server.
-If you have an automated system that creates new cookbook versions for each commit (maybe something like [chef-jenkins](https://github.com/mdxp/chef-jenkins)) then your chef server might end up with thousands of cookbook versions and they most of them are unused.
+If you have an automated system that creates new cookbook versions for each commit (maybe something like [chef-jenkins][chefjenkins] then your chef server might end up with thousands of cookbook versions and they most of them are unused.
 And this is perfectly fine...
 Still if this annoys you, this plugin will help you cleanup unused versions by looking into each environment and keeping the versions used there and also the latest version of each cookbook.
 Before deleting any cookbooks it will download and create a backup of them under `.cleanup/cookbook_name/`.

 ## Installation